Dans-labs/dariah-contrib/docs/Tech/Codebase.md

     which is used for structured data.

 ??? details "Usage in this app"
-    *   all documentation here is written in markdown
+    *   all documentation here is written in Markdown
+    *   the docstrings insode the Python code use Markdown
-    *   all big editable text fields in this app support markdown.
+    *   all big editable text fields in this app support Markdown.

 ### JavaScript